 On first mentioning that I was thinking of buying a Chromebook, the response from a work colleague was ‘a what book?’.
 I was surprised to find that most of the other guys in the IT department weren’t sure either.

-Predictably I felt the urge to write a quick blog post.
 Maybe this might help you understand a Chromebook too, as well as whether it’s right for you.
 A typical laptop, is made up of the hardware, the operating system (OS) and the applications that run in the OS.

 Chrome OS – a new operating system

 If you compare the usual things like memory, processor and hard drive space, a Chromebook has less powerful hardware compared to a normal laptop.